-SB - number of active claims Not at-fault minor claims
+Not at-fault minor claims

-These charts illustrate the number of 'active' minor claims, i.e. those receiving loss of income (LOI) and/or treatment & care benefits (T&C), by development quarter

-On a development quarter basis, not at-fault minor injury active claims follow a similar profile to at-fault claims, as their benefits also generally cease 26 weeks after the accident date

-Claims receiving T&C benefits tend to remain active for longer than for LOI benefits, and hence there are still a small proportion of the earlier claims still active six quarters later

-This is related to the ability to receive T&C benefits more than 26 weeks after the accident if the insurer accepts that further T&C is likely to aid recovery
+- These charts illustrate the number of 'active' minor claims (i.e. those receiving loss of income (LOI) and/or treatment & care benefits), by development quarter - On a development quarter basis, not at-fault minor injury active claims follow a similar profile to at-fault claims, as their benefits also generally cease 26 weeks after the accident date - Claims receiving treatment & care benefits tend to remain active for longer than for loss of income benefits, and hence there are still a small proportion of the earlier claims still active six quarters later - This is related to the ability to receive treatment & care benefits more than 26 weeks after the accident if the insurer accepts that further treatment & care is likely to aid recovery - The low number of actives observed for 2020Q2 is due to reduced exposure as a result of the COVID-19 lockdown

-- The low number of actives observed for 2020Q2 is due to reduced exposure as a result of the COVID-19 lockdown - The uptick in LOI active experience for reporting quarter 2021Q2 across all accident quarters is due to one insurer.
+The uptick in LOI active experience for reporting quarter 2021Q2 across all accident quarters is due to one insurer.
 This has reduced in the latest development quarter.
 For the earliest accident periods, we do not expect any active claims for this claim cohort - Active not at-fault minor claims in accident quarter 2021Q2 has returned to a level comparable to other accident quarters as at the latest development quarter - Accident quarter 2021Q3 has a lower number of active claims compared to the previous COVID-19 impacted accident quarter 2020Q2.
 This is likely due to the second COVID-19 lockdown which was longer and more severe than the previous lockdown - We will continue to monitor the development of the COVID-19 accident quarters going forward.

-SB - number of active claims Not at-fault non-minor claims
+Not at-fault non-minor claims